sveiae/website/_posts/2021-02-28-top-3-tests-february.md

 **CIS 4:** Controlled Use of Administrative Privileges
 **From:** Lindsey
 Implemented in platform: :x:
->I check for windows privileges on user login, for all the endpoints, to have a good overview of how many priveleged accounts are running out there.
+>Check for privileges on your own computer.
+If you find yourself being admin (and your job is not being a system administrator) it's a good indicator that you need to look deeper into your organizations privilege management.

 ```bash
 # From the computer(s) under test: